Mamba-R: Vision Mamba ALSO Needs Registers: Related Work

 \textbf{Mamba Models in Vision.} Building upon the Mamba block, a series of follow-up studies have explored the application of SSMs in computer vision.
-For example, \cite{vim} propose a straightforward vision Mamba model by sequentially stacking the Mamba blocks, attaining superior performance than Vision Transformers~\citep{vit,deit} in both tiny and small model sizes. \cite{vmamba} presents a hybrid architecture that combines Mamba with 2D convolution, showcasing significant results in a series of vision tasks.
-The study of Mamba-based architectures is continuously explored~\citep{jamba,videomamba,swinumamba}.
+For example, \cite{vim} propose a straightforward vision Mamba model by sequentially stacking the Mamba blocks, attaining superior performance than Vision Transformers~\cite{vit,deit} in both tiny and small model sizes. \cite{vmamba} presents a hierarchical Mamba architecture, showcasing significant results in a series of vision tasks.
+The study of Mamba-based architectures is continuously explored~\cite{mambavision,adventurer,patch_scale,arm,mvar,jamba,linearizer,videomamba,swinumamba}.